 We believe that through engagement and advocacy we can uphold the best interests of the medical devices and in vitro diagnostics sectors, and thus shape a predictable, sustainable and appropriate regulatory environment.

-The three most important regulations for the medtech sector in the EU are the Medical Devices Directives (MDD), the Active Implantable Medical Devices Directive (AIMDD) and the In Vitro Diagnostic Medical Devices Directive (IVDD), all of which are currently being updated in a parallel revision process.
+The two most important regulations for the medtech sector in the EU are the Medical Devices Regulation (MDR) and the In Vitro Diagnostic Medical Devices Regulation (IVDR). which are currently in the implementation phase.

 Medical technologies are used around the world in many different settings.
 Europe remains a centre of innovation where medical technologies are first deployed and from where they are then exported globally, and MedTech Europe helps them to compete freely and fairly in international markets.